List of Liberty ships (Samuel–Sy): Stanford White

 was built by California Shipbuilding Corporation.
 Her keel was laid on 9 March 1943.
-She wa launched on 5 April and delivered on 17 April.
+She was launched on 5 April and delivered on 17 April.
 To the United States Army in November 1943, converted to a hospital ship by Todd Shipyards, Hoboken, New Jersey.
 Renamed Blanche F. Sigman.
 Returned to the WSA in April 1946 and laid up in the James River.
 She was sold to shipbreakers in Detroit, Michigan in January 1974.

 Stanley Matthews

 was built by Permanente Metals Corporation.
 Her keel was laid on 18 October 1942.
 She was launched on 20 November and delivered on 30 November.
 She was scrapped at Philadelphia in December 1963.